flybywiresim/fbw-userguide/docs/pilots-corner/a32nx-briefing/PFD/third-column.md

 ### RWY

 Displayed with green text.
 Displays when runway mode is engaged.
+This is only displayed if there is an active localiser signal.
+This mode provides lateral guidance during the takeoff roll up to 30 feet (radio).

 ### RWY TRK